 Jo Kirsch will be one of those attending.
 She taught a meditation class there last year, but this time around, with a business to attend to, she will be going as a participant, she said.

 "It's a wonderful festival, whether you are new to yoga or an experienced practitioner or somewhere in-between," she said.
-"It's a great introduction because there are a fabulous array of teachers up there offering a real variety of classes."

 The basic line up and program of events will be similar to years past, said Jeff Krasno, one of the co-founders of Wanderlust Yoga.
 Dozens of classes and instruction sessions, will range from Zen Impact running to standup paddleboard yoga (where practitioners will do yoga while floating on paddleboard on a pond).